-Elevated levels of an electrolyte begin with the prefix “hyper-“.
-Depleted levels of an electrolyte begin with “hypo-“.
+Elevated levels of an electrolyte are indicated with the prefix “hyper-.”
+Depleted levels of an electrolyte are indicated with “hypo-.”

 Conditions caused by electrolyte level imbalances include: